 I take as a starting point a few remarks by Briquel in his thorough study on the tradition (1991).
-He wants to discuss the tradition without giving an opinion on the matter.
-And he largely succeeds in doing so, but in some cases he confesses that he himself is very sceptical about the oriental origin.
+He wants to discuss the tradition without giving an opinion on the matter and he largely succeeds in doing so, but in some cases he confesses that he himself is very sceptical about the oriental origin.

-He admits (79), like most other scholars, that there is a connection between the Etruscans and the Tyrsenoi of the East, because of the identity of their names, and because of the Lemnos inscription.
-For the explanation he sees (79 n.
-273) three possibilities: 1) a movement from the West to the East; 2) a movement from the East to the West; 3) both peoples are remains of a general non-Indo-European substratum.
+He admits (79), like most other scholars, that there is a connection between the Etruscans and the Tyrsênoi of the East, because of the identity of their names, and because of the Lemnos inscription.
+This inscription, found on Lemnos in 1884, has always been the most important testimony for the oriental origin of the Etruscans.
+It was soon recognized that the language of the inscription was closely related to Etruscan, and this has never been contested.
+However, opponents of the oriental theory have tried to escape the inevitable conclusion.

+For the explanation Briquel sees (79 n.
+273) three possibilities: (1) a movement from the West to the East; (2) a movement from the East to the West; (3) both peoples are remains of a general non-Indo-European substratum.

-The first theory was recently defended by De Simone (1996), but this was generally rejected (Steinbauer 1999) shows that it is linguistically impossible; cf also Beekes 2001).
+The first theory was recently defended by De Simone (1996), but this was generally rejected (Steinbauer 1999 shows that it is linguistically impossible; cf. also Beekes 2001).
 This is also clear from the following consideration.
-A glance at the map (in this article) shows that the eastern Tyrsênoi are the remnant of a population, that tried to survive at the fringes of the mainland and on (the) islands.
+A glance at the map (in this article) shows that the eastern Tyrsênoi are the remnant of a population that tried to survive at the fringes of the mainland and on the islands.
 This is further confirmed by the fact that these people disappear without trace.
 Mostly they are mentioned just once, and often it is only stated that they once lived (past tense) there.
-Why would Etruscans come to these places?
-One might suggest for trade, but there is not the slightest evidence for trading activities of these eastern settlements; in any case we would have to assume that this trade became a failure.
+Why would the Etruscans from Italy have come to these places?
+One might suggest for trade, but there is not the slightest evidence for trading activities of these eastern settlements; they are never mentioned as (active) trading posts; in any case we would have to assume that this trade became a failure.
 (Let alone the question whether the Greeks would have tolerated them in their country.)
-Also, the archaeologist Beschi objected that there is no sign that there were Etruscans on Lemnos.
-But we cannot separate Lemnos from all the other places where Tyrsênoi are attested, Imbros, Samothrakê, etc. Would Etruscans have settled in all these places?
-And all these places are found in one contiguous area.
-For trading posts this is ununderstandable.
-[See now Add.
-III.]
+Also, the archaeologist Beschi objected that there is no sign that there were Etruscans (from Italy) on Lemnos.
+Would Etruscans have settled in all these places?
+And all these places are found in one contiguous area, which seems unlikely if it concerns trading posts.
+[See also App.
+111.]